LibraryCarpentry/lc-open-refine/_episodes/03-working-with-data.md

 > ## Choose a separator that is not in your data values
 >
-> When using multi-value cells, it is important to choose a separator that will never appear in
+> When creating a spreadsheet with multi-valued cells, it is important to choose a separator that will never appear in
 > the cell values themselves.
 For this reason, the pipe character (\|) is often a good choice since it
 > is rarely used in data.
+Commas, colons and semi-colons should be avoided as separators.
 >
 {: .callout}